 - As you can see from the example above, semantic code is shorter and so downloads faster.

-- Semantic code makes site updates easier because you can apply design style to headings across an entire site instead of on a per page basis.
+- Semantic code makes site updates easier because you can apply design style to headings across an entire site instead of on a per-page basis.

-- Because semantic code does not contain design elements it is possible to change the look and feel of your site without recoding all of the HTML.
+- Because semantic code does not contain design elements, it is possible to change the look and feel of your site without recoding all of the HTML.

-If looking at code, all sounds a bit too scary then a good place to start is by asking your web designer if he codes semantically.
+If looking at code, all sounds a bit too scary then an excellent place to start is by asking your web designer if he codes semantically.
 If he looks at you blankly or starts waffling, you can be sure he does not.